AlexandreDabySeesaram/NeuROM/README.md

 ## Training the NN

-The Volumic forces are accounted for in the loss function through the right hand side (RHS) function and the loss function is the potential energy.
+The Volumic forces are accounted for in the loss function through the right-hand side (RHS) function, and the loss function is the potential energy.

 The trainable parameters can be changed on the fly.

-* `model.Freeze_Mesh()` Freezes the mesh so that only the nodale values are trained
+* `model.Freeze_Mesh()` Freezes the mesh so that only the nodal values are trained
 * `model.UnFreeze_Mesh()` Unfreezes the mesh so that the coordinates values can be trained

-* `model.Freeze_FEM()` Freezes the nodale values so that only the coordinates are trained
+* `model.Freeze_FEM()` Freezes the nodal values so that only the coordinates are trained
-* `model.UnFreeze_FEM()` Unfreezes the nodale so that FEM problem can be solved
+* `model.UnFreeze_FEM()` Unfreezes the nodal so that FEM problem can be solved

 ### Reduced-order modelling

-The Volumic forces are accounted for in the loss function through the right hand side (RHS) function and the loss function is the potential energy.
+The Volumic forces are accounted for in the loss function through the right-hand side (RHS) function, and the loss function is the potential energy.

 The trainable parameters can be changed on the fly.

-* `ROM_model.Freeze_Mesh()` Freezes the space mesh so that only the nodale values are trained
+* `ROM_model.Freeze_Mesh()` Freezes the space mesh so that only the nodal values are trained
 * `ROM_model.UnFreeze_Mesh()` Unfreezes the space mesh so that the coordinates values can be trained

-* `ROM_model.Freeze_Space()` Freezes the space nodale values so that only the coordinates are trained
+* `ROM_model.Freeze_Space()` Freezes the space nodal values so that only the coordinates are trained
-* `ROM_model.UnFreeze_Space()` Unfreezes the space nodale so that FEM problem can be solved
+* `ROM_model.UnFreeze_Space()` Unfreezes the space nodal so that FEM problem can be solved
-* `ROM_model.Freeze_MeshPara()` Freezes the parametric mesh so that only the nodale values are trained
+* `ROM_model.Freeze_MeshPara()` Freezes the parametric mesh so that only the nodal values are trained
 * `ROM_model.UnFreeze_MeshPara()` Unfreezes the parametric mesh so that the coordinates values can be trained

-* `ROM_model.Freeze_Para()` Freezes the parametric nodale values so that only the coordinates are trained
+* `ROM_model.Freeze_Para()` Freezes the parametric nodal values so that only the coordinates are trained
-* `ROM_model.UnFreeze_Para()` Unfreezes the parametric nodale so that FEM problem can be solved
+* `ROM_model.UnFreeze_Para()` Unfreezes the parametric nodal so that FEM problem can be solved

 ## Licensing